 How Not to Visit the Ancient City

-Our visit to the ancient city was very eventful to put it nicely.
+Our visit to the ancient city was very eventful, to put it nicely.
 First, we didn’t research where to go and what to visit.
-Second, having not researched anything, we got ourselves in situations we are not proud of.
-Such as, our ‘guide’ or tuk-tuk driver let us pay for entrance fees on places where tickets were not needed (we found this out later, much much later on).
-Third, the realization of us getting scammed came too late and we were too far out of the city that there was no point of return.
-In short, our experience consisted of entering the gated ancient cities through broken barbed wires and crossing some vegetation in fear of facing some wild monkeys.
-All in hopes of seeing the ruins.
+Second, having not researched anything, we got ourselves into situations we are not proud of.
+For example, our "guide" or tuk-tuk driver let us pay entrance fees to places where tickets were not required (we discovered this much later on).
+Third, the realization that we had been scammed came too late, and we were so far out of the city that there was no point in returning.
+In short, our experience consisted of entering the gated ancient cities through broken barbed wire and crossing some vegetation in fear of facing some wild monkeys.
+All in hopes of seeing the ruins!

-And because we don't want you to have the same experience as ours, we’re going to layout how to visit the ancient Polonnaruwa properly and legally so you can make the most out of your visit.
+And, because we don't want you to have the same experience as we did, we'll explain how to visit the ancient city of Polonnaruwa legally and properly so you can make the most of your visit.

 Most importantly, you have to buy your ticket at the ticket counter located close to the museum.
 There are many guides or tuk-tuks waiting in front of the museum and offering a much cheaper price, which can be tempting.
-It is a UNESCO world heritage site and your ticket price goes towards the up-keeping of the ruins.
+It is a UNESCO World Heritage Site, and your ticket price goes towards the upkeep of the ruins.

 If you decide to book a guide, we recommend arranging it with your accommodation so you get a reliable one.
-Also, discuss with your guide about the fee and confirm the price at the start of the tour.
-Make sure to also pay the entrance fee at the ticket counter instead of the driver.
+Also, discuss the fee with your guide and confirm the price at the start of the tour.
+Make sure to also pay the entrance fee at the ticket counter instead of to the driver.